The editors would like to thank all the contributors for the material sent in to us.

 Patricia McGee is a retired FE lecturer, and very concise.

-Tony McKenna is a writer whose latest book, due out in October, is a biography of Joseph Stalin.
+Tony McKenna is a writer whose latest book is a biography of Joseph Stalin.

 Sheree Mack Ph.D is a writer and artist, with expertise in Black British Women's Poetry.
 She's currently working on a creative non-fiction novel as well as a poetry collection about Rewilding.